 Inside our large, bright and spacious classroom, children find a variety of activities to choose from.
-Sand, water, playdough, paint and blocks are typically available, along with our home corner and reading area.
+Sand, water, playdough, paint and blocks are typically available as part of our continuous provision, along with our home corner and reading area.
 In addition to this there are carefully planned activities designed to inspire children and extend their learning..

 Children have free access to jugs of water and learn to pour their own drinks.
 They are involved in preparing the fresh fruit at snack time, assisted by a member of staff.
 This is an excellent opportunity to learn about good nutrition, counting and to practice fine motor skills.
 It also reinforces the importance of patience, sharing, and good manners.